 1. Remove the grass catcher, if installed.
 Lift up and hold the flap (A) on the side of the mower deck.
 2. Insert the side discharge chute attachment (B) under the flap.
-Ensure that the protrusions (C) on the underside of the flap enter the slots (D) on the top of the side discharge chute, then lower the flap.
+Ensure that the protrusions (C) on the flap hinge enter the slots in the side discharge chute and that the "fingers" (D) on the sides of the chute hook over the flap hinge pin, then lower the flap.

-To remove the side discharge chute attachment, lift the flap until the chute unhooks from it, then remove the chute and lower the flap.
+To remove the side discharge chute attachment, lift the flap and unhook the chute from the flap hinge, then remove the chute and lower the flap.